-While my fiance and I were frantically shopping for a new car, we received a phone call from our insurer and learned that the insurance companies were having a difficult time determining fault.
-Our insurance representative told us if the two companies couldn’t settle it themselves, the case would go into mediation, a process where lawyers from both companies argue their case and a mediator makes the final decision.
+While my fiance and I frantically shopped for a new car, we received a phone call from our insurer and learned that the insurance companies were having a difficult time determining fault.
+Our insurance representative told us if the two companies couldn’t settle it themselves, the case would go into mediation, a process in which lawyers from both companies argue their case and a mediator makes the final decision.
 The dispute did end up in meditation and they reached the decision our insurance company hoped for.
 We weren’t involved in the process at all.

 Purchasing our new car

 While the car insurance companies worked to determine who was at fault, my fiance and I worked to buy a new car.
-We ended up putting the full amount of the settlement towards a 2016 Hyundai Accent.
+We ended up putting the full the settlement toward a 2016 Hyundai Accent.
 We returned our rental car the next day.

 The possibility of a court case

 As the weeks passed, we began to recover from the stress of the incident.
 But in February 2017, nearly four weeks after the accident, we received a letter in the mail from our insurance company.
 The other driver had mentioned they might bring the case to small claims court because they were unhappy with the results of the mediation.